The Hearst Sandlot Classic: More than a Doorway to the Big Leagues

 The second baseman was actually a catcher.
 He signed with Houston in 1962.
 In two years with the Colt 45’s, he batted only .182.
 He was sent back to the minors and, after the 1965 season, was traded to the New York Mets.
 Jerry Grote appeared in his first game with the Mets on April 15, 1966, and went on to play 12 seasons in Queens.
 He was named to two All-Star teams, and has a rightful place in the Mets Hall of Fame.

 The shortstop switched to second base and signed with the Baltimore Orioles in 1962.
 He was very highly thought of by assistant manager Buddy Hassett who commented, “I like his wrist action and the way he whips the bat around so fast.”
-Two long homers, one of which sailed to the upper deck at the Bronx ballpark, were particularly impressive.24 He signed with Baltimore and joined the Orioles in 1965.
+Two long homers in a pregame practice session, one of which sailed to the upper deck at the Bronx ballpark, were particularly impressive.24 He signed with Baltimore and joined the Orioles in 1965.
 During the course of his playing career Davey Johnson was named to four All-Star teams and won three Gold Glove Awards.
 After his playing days, he managed the Mets to the 1986 World Championship, and won divisional championships with the Mets, Reds, Orioles, and Nationals.

 The 1962 game was tied 4–4 and stopped by curfew after four hours and 11 innings.
 Three players from the U.S. team made it all the way to the big leagues, including two slugging outfielders.
 The right fielder represented Boston and had a “can’t miss” label.
 Tony Conigliaro went 1-for-3 in the game and enjoyed a fine, but shortened, career with the Red Sox.
 Ron Swoboda played left field in the 1962 game but was more noted for his play in right field with the Mets.